Children's Studies (CDST)

 Pre-requisites: junior standing.

-This course is designed for students interested in learning more about the development, theory and approach of International Child Life Programs and aspects of pediatric healthcare from an ethical and cultural awareness standpoint.
-Additionally, this course will provide students with a comprehensive understanding of the stages of implementation and the multitude of factors that affect this process.
+Designed for students interested in learning more about the development, theory, and approach of International Child Life Programs and aspects of pediatric healthcare from an ethical and cultural awareness standpoint.
+Additionally, this course provides a comprehensive understanding of the stages of implementation and the multitude of factors that affect this process.

 CDST 450.
 CHILD LIFE COMMUNITY PRACTICUM.
 5 Credits.